 - Which business use cases will drive NFV-SDN growth in mobile and fixed networks?

-- How are network equipment providers positioning themselves to enable the SP network transformation?
+- How are network equipment providers positioning themselves to enable the service provider network transformation?

 - What are the business and technology implications of open software platforms on vendor product road maps?